Illustrated flow chart showing the logic of use cases in UX design

 1. Start with User Goals

-Always begin by identifying what the user aims to achieve.
-A clear understanding of user objectives forms the backbone of your use case.
-This approach ensures that all scenarios you develop align with meeting these primary goals, enhancing user satisfaction and system functionality.
+To begin with, you’ll always want to identify what the user aims to achieve—not least since a clear understanding of user objectives forms the backbone of your use case.
+Get this right and you’ll make sure that all scenarios you develop align with meeting these primary goals, and so you can get things spot-on to enhance user satisfaction and system functionality.

 2. Involve Stakeholders Early

-Consult key stakeholders such as users, product managers, and developers early.
-This helps in identifying real-world needs and constraints.
-The insights you gain can be invaluable for refining your use case to be more effective and realistic.
+Consult key stakeholders such as users, product managers, and developers early on, and that helps you identify real-world needs and constraints and get them defined in sharp relief.
+The insights you get from doing that can be invaluable for refining your use case to be more effective and realistic and so mirror what’s going to happen in the real-world scenarios when you do release your product.

 3. Use Simple Language